na-na-hi/renget/archive/trashfaq.md

 DIRECT DL WITHOUT OFFSET-NOISE: https://huggingface.co/lodestones/furryrock-model-safetensors/resolve/main/fluffyrock-1088-megares/fluffyrock-576-704-832-960-1088-lion-low-lr-e27.safetensors
 WITH OFFSET-NOISE: https://huggingface.co/lodestones/furryrock-model-safetensors/resolve/main/fluffyrock-1088-megares-offset-noise/fluffyrock-576-704-832-960-1088-lion-low-lr-e27-offset-noise-e12.safetensors

+## How do I use vpred models?

+Vpred models, like Fluffyrock Terminal SNR vpred, require a few things to work properly.

+One thing is a .yaml file that needs to be put next to safetensors in webui\models.
+You can make them yourself easily enough:
+Go to webui\configs, edit the v1-inference.yaml file so it contains the line
+parameterization: "v"
+in the uppermost params section, then rename the file so it is the same as the model you want to use it with.
+Then move it into your models folder so it is next to the model.

+Or download this one and rename it, same thing. https://files.catbox.moe/6flwva.yaml

+Besides the .yaml, you also need to add CFG rescale, which turns down the saturation of images.
+Without it enabled, images tend to be super bright.

+Go to the extensions tab, go to Load from, and use the following URL to install: https://github.com/Seshelle/CFG_Rescale_webui.
+Restart the UI, and the CFG Rescale slider should appear below your usual image gen settings.

+Experiment with various settings for the rescale, I found that setting it to 0.7 is usually good enough.

 ## What is Offset Noise?
 Without going into technical details, models (and LoRAs) with Offset Noise allow for generating images with darker darks and brighter brights as compared to non-offset noise models.
 Using such models in conjunction with other offset noise LoRAs, however, tends to cause problems while generating due to "double-dipping", so handle with care.